Tech Tips: Computer Basics 101: The mouse

 1. Start by placing your hand over the mouse so that the center of your palm is hovering over the center of the mouse.

 2. Now place your pointer finger on the left button and your middle finger on the right button.
 You should be able to rest your fingers lightly on the buttons without actually clicking them.
+(If you are left-handed, you will mirror the grip by placing your pointer finger on the right button and your middle finger on the left button.)

-3. Use your thumb on the left side of the mouse and your ring and pinky fingers on the right side of the mouse to grip.
-If you were to lift the mouse up off the desk, your thumb, ring finger, and pinky finger would be bearing all the weight.
+3. Use your thumb on one side of the mouse and your ring and pinky fingers on the other to grip.
+If you were to lift the mouse off the desk, your thumb, ring finger, and pinky finger would bear all the weight.
+When clicking, you will hold the mouse in place with your thumb, ring, and pinky fingers so that it does not move while you click.

 Types of actions with a mouse